 As I silently memorized my painstakingly recopied notes and worked through 8 chapters of suggested textbook problems, my guy drove across town to Trader Joe’s, fighting through the crowds of college kids loading their carts with Two-Buck Chuck.
 He arrived back at my apartment around dusk and quietly commandeered my kitchen as I meticulously drew out mechanisms.

-A quick aside… My guy actually hates cooking and practically avoids it like the plague.
+A quick aside… My guy actually hated cooking and practically avoids it like the plague.
 When we first started dating, he ate almost all of his meals out, and on the rare occasion he stayed home, he microwaved a frozen entrée instead.
 Aside from bottles of ketchup, mustard, and soda, his refrigerator looked as barren as the day he moved in!

-He also dreads washing dishes more than cooking.
+He also dreaded washing dishes more than cooking.
 Before I came along, he’d let the plates and cups pile up next to his sink over the course of an entire month, and after he finally used the last fork and spoon, he’d don rubber gloves to vigorously scrub away the grime.
 I immediately volunteered for kitchen duty just to ensure I’d always have a clean set of silverware at his place!

 Despite his carnivore-style diet (meat, potatoes, and more meat), he created a completely veggie-centric Valentine’s Day menu for me.
 As I paused and shoved my papers to one side of the table for a study break, he brought over two bowls of homemade salad—dressing on the side, the way I always order it!—and a platter of steamed artichokes.
 After slowly savoring the greens, he plated two servings of spinach ravioli, topped with extra tomato sauce (my favorite part of any pasta dish!) that he doctored with fresh rosemary and oregano, plus a side of oversized slices of soft artisan French bread for my carb-loving heart.